xcart/xcart-docs/_pages/devs_en/basics/rest_api_documentation.md

 ---
-title: REST API documentation
 lang: en
 layout: article_with_sidebar
-updated_at: 2017-10-10 10:50 +0400
+updated_at: '2017-10-10 10:50 +0400'
+title: REST API documentation
 identifier: ref_RSR29iWL
 order: 100
 redirect_to:
-- "/rest-api/"
+  - /rest-api/
 icon: plug
 categories:
   - home
+description: >-
-description: If you want to exchange data with X-Cart through an external script, REST API is the way to go.
+  If you want to exchange data with X-Cart through an external script, REST API is the way to go.
+published: true
 ---

 ## Introduction